17 (Ricky Martin album)

 17 is a greatest hits album by Puerto Rican singer Ricky Martin, released on CD and DVD by Sony BMG Norte in the United States and Latin America on November 18, 2008.
 The CD includes seventeen songs from seventeen years of Martin's music career.
 It contains thirteen Spanish-language hits, two English-language songs and two Spanglish tracks.
-17 doesn't include any new material, however, some songs are featured in remixed versions.
+17 does not include any new material, however, some songs are featured in remixed versions.
 The DVD track listing varies from the CD and contains a few other hits.

 Critical reception

-The AllMusic review by Stephen Thomas Erlewine awarded the album 4 stars stating "Given its approach, it should be no surprise that this is heavy on Latin material, to the extent that even his huge crossover hit, "Livin' la Vida Loca," is here in Spanish rather than English.
+AllMusic awarded the album four stars out of five, with a review by Stephen Thomas Erlewine stating: "Given its approach, it should be no surprise that this is heavy on Latin material, to the extent that even his huge crossover hit, "Livin' la Vida Loca," is here in Spanish rather than English.
 Therefore, this isn't a compilation for the curious fellow pop travelers who only want to hear turn-of-the-millennium monsters like "She Bangs," a hit single that's not even here.
 Instead, this is a sampler, giving a taste of what Martin has done over the years, and in that regard it's successful, even if it's not definitive".